15101538237ren/Epigenetics/README.md

 ### Dynamics of Epigenetics in Development

 The genomic methylation blueprint is created during two developmental periods—in germ cells and pre-implantation embryos—generating cells with broad developmental potential [99, 100].
-This system of establishing de novo methylation pattern where new methyl marks are added to previously unmethylated cytosines is mainly chaperoned by the de novo methyltransferases DNMT3A and DNMT3B.
+Three conserved enzymes, DNA methyltransferase 1 (DNMT1), DNMT3A and DNMT3B, are responsible for its deposition and maintenance and are essential for normal development [5,6].This system of establishing de novo methylation pattern where new methyl marks are added to previously unmethylated cytosines is mainly chaperoned by the de novo methyltransferases DNMT3A and DNMT3B.
 Maintenance methylation by DNMT1 then ensures that hemi-methylated daughter strands in somatic differentiated cells get methylated to faithfully propagate the proper DNA methylation patterns across successive cell generations [100].

 ### Regeneration Epigenetics